geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 controls), they will work flawlessly.

-However, if you do "clever" things with your `ObjectListViews`, you may need to read this: `Underneath the Overlays`_.
+However, if you do "clever" things with your `ObjectListViews`, you may need to read this: :ref:`overlays-label`.
 "Clever" in this case means reparenting the ObjectListView after it has been created, or hiding it by rearranging the windows z-ordering.
 You may also need to read that if the `ObjectListView` is hosted by a non-standard